Monthly Archives: October 2012

 I’m not generally a “bar” person, so bars reaaaalllly need to be good to motivate me to want another.
 Keen-wäh Decadence Bars definitely pass the “I want more” test.
 What’s most amazing is that these rich-tasting bars are filled with antioxidants, vitamins, and valuable omega-3s.
 At their heart, they are made of quinoa, whose nutritional […]

 These meatballs are flavorful and replicate a traditional meatball quite nicely, but without the heaviness that comes from the meat.
 You get a nice punch of protein from the walnuts and immune-boosting benefits from the mushrooms, onions, garlic and parsley.
 You can throw these into a typical tomato sauce and serve over pasta or as […]

 Inspired by muhummara, a Turkish spread typically made from roasted red peppers and walnuts, this stunning and addicting spread is perfect for festive occasions or any regular day of the week.
 Serve with warmed pita triangles.
 Recipe and photo courtesy of Betsy DiJulio, from The Blooming Platter Cookbook: A Harvest of Seasonal Vegan Recipes* (© 2011, Vegan […]

 Though anise-flavored fennel is a great veggie, most of us don’t think to use it for everyday meals.
-Sautéed with leeks and mushrooms, it makes a nice accompaniment to pasta and grain dishes.
+Sautéed with leeks and mushrooms, it makes a simple side dish that’s a nice accompaniment to pasta and grain dishes.
+Photos by Hannah Kaminsky.

 The traditional pasta dish called aglio olio (garlic and oil) gets a fresh twist with fresh and dried tomatoes, lots of parsley and a sprinkling of toasted nuts.
 It’s a perfect summer pasta dish, but ou can enjoy it all year round.